What is diabetes?

 9. Stop stressing

 You probably already know that stress can affect your health in many ways, but one surprising effect is that the stress hormone, cortisol, can increase the concentration of glucose and fats in the bloodstream.
 When this happens over periods of time, it makes your cells less sensitive to insulin.
 Feeling overwhelmed?
-Try chatting through your feelings with a friend, your Wellness Coach, Online Coach or even your GP.
+Try chatting through your feelings with a friend, your WW Coach, Online Coach or even your GP.
 Talking it out could help you manage your stress or get extra support if you need treatment to help you relax.

 RELATED: 7 easy ways to stress less